laquabe/RGHN/README.md

 # RGHN
-The source code of RGHN
+The source code of RGHN.
+Coming soon.